-Level 1 inputs are quoted or published prices (unadjusted) in active markets for identical assets or liabilities that the University has the ability to access at the measurement date.
+Level 1 inputs are quoted prices or published net asset value similar to those of a mutual fund (unadjusted) in active markets for identical assets or liabilities that the University has the ability to access at the measurement date.

 Level 2 inputs are inputs other than quoted or published prices included in Level 1 that are either directly or indirectly observable for the assets or liabilities.